-Once the 'organ' has loaded, change the number of pipes per key selection on the right-hand side of the screen to 50, or the highest number shown on the list if it is less than that:
+Now change the number of pipes per key selection on the right-hand side of the screen to 50, or the highest number shown on the list if it is less than that:

 Using your arm or some books or other large objects, slowly and gently press and hold down each key successively from the bottom of the MIDI keyboard you use to play the virtual keyboard.
 Be careful not to release any keys so that no release samples are triggered, and to add keys one at a time.